LOADING ...

 But not from the floral

-Just roses and things from garden
+Just roses and things folks' garden

 For the depression had hit our little hard

-So some just picked the
+So some picked the wildflowers

 As they along the road